PUBLIC SAFETY POWER SHUTOFF (PSPS)

 PUBLIC SAFETY ACCESS

-During a PSPS or any power outage, electronic gates and garage door openers may not work.
+During a PSPS, electronic gates and garage door openers may not work.
 Gates should be left open and garage door openers set to manual operation to ensure you can get in and out of your property, and fire, paramedics or police can get to you when needed.